Welcome to today's edition of the Rush 24-7 podcast.

 There's nothing positive in this story.

-But you'd be hell bent to find the truth even if you read it.
+But you'd be hell-bent to find the truth even if you read it.

 You need a seasoned, trained professional like me going through this stuff for you.

-A report from the industry group, the conference board showed the index of consumer attitudes eased to 70.2 from 71.6.
+A report from the industry group, the conference board, showed the index of consumer attitudes eased to 70.2 from 71.6, roughly in line with consumer expectations.

-No, consumer confidence didn't ease off it plunged.
+No, consumer confidence didn't ease off.

 It fell.